Michael Slater Aug 12 • Tips & Tricks

-In the past, we have set the "reply-to" address to the email address that your visitor entered in the form.
-This is convenient, because it allows you to simply reply to the notification email, and the response goes to the person who filled in the form.
+In the past, we have set the "from" and the "reply-to" address to the email address that your visitor entered in the form.
+This is convenient, because the email shows as being from the person who filled out the form, and it allows you to simply reply to the notification email and your response will to them.

 Earlier this year, however, Yahoo and AOL made a change to something called their DMARC policy.
 Essentially, this tells other mail systems that they should reject any mail with a "from" address at the Yahoo or AOL domains, if the message did not actually come from Yahoo or AOL.